Content Warning: this blog post is about coping with the death of a loved one.

 |ANGEL MESSAGE: “We ask that you pull back and look from an angelic point of view – to see from a higher perspective of what you are going |

 through even though it might feel as though it could not be any worse.
-We ask you to look at it from a new perspective… look past the intensities that you are experiencing so you can see… a bigger picture.” – Angel Kisses, No More Cancer by Stacie Overman – NEW BOOK – COMING SOON!
+We ask you to look at it from a new perspective… look past the intensities that you are experiencing so you can see… a bigger picture.” – Angel Kisses, No More Cancer by Stacie Overman – NEW BOOK – Available NOW!